 Consult all of your family members

 One of the biggest issues for first-time expats is the lack of mutual satisfaction among the family members.
 Remember that decisions can’t be made alone.
-Your partner, children, elderly parents, or whoever is living with you should happily agree to the idea of you (or them) moving abroad and adjusting to an entirely new location.
+Your partner, children, elderly parents, and even the family pet should be on-board with the idea of you moving abroad and adjusting to an entirely new location.
+Your children deserve extra attention here; the choice between sending them to a local school or an international school is an important one.
 Not seeking consent or being forceful will only lead to personal and emotional issues that can hamper your effectiveness in your new host country and workplace.